data-mermaid/mermaid-api/docs/source/authentication.rst

 2. Requesting Tokens
 --------------------

-`OAuth2 Implicit grant type`_ is used to fetch a valid token that can be used to securly access MERMAID API.
+`OAuth2 Implicit grant type`_ is used to fetch a valid token that can be used to securely access MERMAID API.
 The folowing details will be needed to setup an implicit authorization flow:

     - Authorization URL
     - Redirect URL